-Richard (Dick) Nolan is a Fellow of Cutter Consortium’s Business Technology & Digital Transformation Strategies practice.
+Richard (Dick) Nolan is a Fellow of Cutter Consortium.
 From 2003-2008, he served as the Philip M. Condit endowed Chair in Business Administration at the Foster School of Business of the University of Washington (UW), where he researched a set of workable management principles for the information economy.
 Prior to joining UW, Dr. Nolan was the William Barclay Harding Professor of Management of Technology at Harvard Business School.
 He is currently Professor Emeritus at both Harvard University and UW.

 Corporations will need to pay particular attention to disruptive innovations that will become increasingly common as major research universities focus on multidisciplinary programs and commercialization of innovations through support of university spin-outs.